arthurgregorio/library/README.md

 A simple demo application to show how to work with the default technologies of JavaEE version 7.

-This conceptual architecture makes of the following frameworks:
+This conceptual architecture makes use of the following frameworks:

 The core technologies: